It's like having a pharmacist for a best friend

 - symptoms of liver damage (e.g., yellow skin or eyes, abdominal pain, dark urine, pale stools, loss of appetite, nausea and vomiting, or itching)

 - symptoms of muscle problems (e.g., muscle pain, tenderness or weakness, or brown or discoloured urine), especially if you also have a fever or a general feeling of being unwell

 Stop taking the medication and seek immediate medical attention if any of the following occur:

 - muscle stiffness, uncontrolled body movement

-- symptoms of a serious allergic reaction (such as hives, swelling of the face and throat, and difficulty breathing)
+- symptoms of a serious allergic reaction (e.g., hives, swelling of the face and throat, and difficulty breathing)

-- symptoms of a serious skin reaction (such as skin rash; redness of the skin; skin peeling; or blisters on the lips, eyes, or mouth) possibly with headache, fever, chills, cough, or body aches
+- symptoms of a serious skin reaction (e.g., skin rash; redness of the skin; skin peeling; or blisters on the lips, eyes, or mouth) possibly with headache, fever, chills, cough, or body aches

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.